PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 ## 1.17 Port Status

 - Twilight Forest: Available.
-(No builds are posted in Curseforge yet, but we can now compile the mod easier sync they updated their Gradle version.)
+(No builds are posted in Curseforge yet, but we can now compile the mod easier since they updated their Gradle version.)

 - JEI: Unavailable.